SixPM-Software/guild-pack-data/README.md

 # guild-pack-data

 ## TL;DR
-These analyses show that the results of the packs were unevenly distributed.
+These analyses show that the results of the GUILD currency card packs were unevenly distributed.
 **The problem has been patched by NeftyBlocks.**

 ### Files: